The Grand Highway is a meta-setting suitable for many fantasy roleplaying games, including the 5th edition of the world’s most popular fantasy RPG.

 For one long stretch of the Highway, the King’s River (though no one knows which King) parallels the promenade.
 Enterprising travelers may catch a ride up or down the river on barges or small fishing boats.

-Bridges are common along the river, but there is debate over the value of leaving the path.
+Bridges are common along the river, but there is debate over the value of leaving the main thoroughfare.

 It is common to meet strange people who may claim to be from other realms or worlds.
 They may not speak a familiar language.
 Be guarded.
 Be open.